 A small amount of Aspirin

 So you want to enjoy a glass of champagne while celebrating some special event without flaring up your face?
 Aspirin may very well do the trick, but only if you consume a small amount of alcohol.

 This was firstly concluded in a 1987 study, where researchers proved its effectiveness regarding alcohol-induced facial flushing.
-It’s important to know that it will only work when taken in small amounts, while drinking small amount of alcohol, since aspirin and alcohol are not such a good combination when taken in high doses.
+It’s important to know that it will only work when taken in small amounts while drinking a small amount of alcohol since aspirin and alcohol are not such a good combination when taken in high doses — both can thin the blood and cause blood pressure issues.
 Again, this will only mask the symptoms, but it is a good solution if not used continuously.

 Drinking lots of water can be very beneficial when it comes to Asian flushing, and the reason is simple.
 Having enough water in your system before even starting to drink can be helpful in reducing Asian glow since alcohol dehydrates the body, hence causing more intense blood flow.
 This results in facial flaring, so by having plenty of water in your system you may not be able to prevent this reaction, but you may still be able to reduce it at the very least.

 Asian flush is difficult to prevent if the proper medication is not used.
 The above-mentioned prevention treatments are not guaranteed to work since each body is unique, therefore susceptible to different things.
 The only way to surely know which treatment works is for you to try it and see the results for yourself.Still, the best and most efficient solution would be to use Sunset pills, whose proven effects already help a plethora of people around the world.
 Not only do they prevent the Asian flush symptoms, including facial redness, nausea, and increased heart rate, but also directly assist the enzyme responsible for metabolizing the alcohol.